CargoWebServer/CargoWebServer/README.md

 - Security service: management by roles and permissions of actions and access respectively.
 - Other service: LDAP, SMTP.

+Extensibility and modularity are key concepts in the design of Cargo.
+You can create your own service, all you have to do is implementing the Serive interface in Go.
+You can also use the service container and create a plugin in C++.

-Cargo made use of the google protocol buffer to
+Cargo made use of the websocket/tcp scoket to communicate with client's.
+To do so it has it own protocol.
+The protocol is written with help of google protobuffer, and are similiar to JSON/RPC.

 www.cargowebserver.com